Infineon/linux-optiga-trust-m/README.md

 ### After replacing OPTIGA™ Trust M Error message "Error in trustm_helper/trustm_helper.c:884 trustm_Open: Fail : optiga_util_open_application" occurs

 This is due to the context mis-match.
-Delete the hidden file .trustm_ctx and .trustm_hybernate_ctx to resolve the issue.
+Delete the hidden file .trustm_ctx and .trustm_hibernate_ctx to resolve the issue.